Dina Andrews: Career

 Andrews signed guy group "Fresh Attraction" to her production company.
 Having done several deals with Capitol Records through then VP of A & R Scott Folks, Andrews entered into a development deal for Artist Development and Production for "Fresh Attraction".
-Upon expiration of the Development Deal with Capitol Records, Andrews was approached by entertainment attorney Ron Sweeney (her former attorney) who'd become President of Tabu Records.
-Sweeney offered her a Production Deal to record under the Tabu umbrella.
+Upon expiration of the Development Deal with Capitol Records, Andrews was approached by entertainment attorney Ron Sweeney (her former attorney) who had become President of Tabu Records.
+Sweeney offered her a production deal to record under the Tabu umbrella.

 In 1992, Andrews accepted the role as General Manager for Pebbles PT Entertainment which managed the group TLC.
-At the time, Andrews was U.S. Manager of songwriter/producer Derek Bramble.
+At the time, Andrews was U.S. manager of songwriter/producer Derek Bramble.